rauljimm/rauljimm/README.md

 ## 🚀 About Me

-I'm a passionate **backend developer** from Spain, obsessed with developing efficient and interesting projects related to vehicles and videogames mostly.
+I'm a passionate **backend developer**, obsessed with developing efficient and interesting projects related to videogames mostly.

 <div align="center">